 However, a goalless draw with Sweden on Monday consigned Italy to a 1-0 aggregate play-off defeat that sees them fail to qualify for the first time since 1958.

-Italy is not the first major nation to miss out on the FIFA World Cup, and it certainly will not be the last.
+Italy are not the first major nation to miss out on the World Cup, and they certainly will not be the last.

 Here we take a look at some of the biggest shocks from qualifying campaigns gone by.

-Only once has Argentina failed to qualify for a tournament it has won twice.
-A revolving door of coaches in the late 1960s had the South American giant unsettled off the pitch, with Adolfo Pedernera the man charged with leading his country to the World Cup.
-A 3-1 loss to Bolivia and a 1-0 defeat to Peru in its opening qualifying fixtures left it facing an uphill task, and a 2-2 draw with the latter in its final qualifier meant it missed out on a spot in Mexico.
+Only once have Argentina failed to qualify for a tournament they have won twice.
+A revolving door of coaches in the late 1960s had the South Americans unsettled off the pitch, with Adolfo Pedernera the man charged with leading his country to the World Cup.
+A 3-1 loss to Bolivia and a 1-0 defeat to Peru in their opening qualifying fixtures left them facing an uphill task, and a 2-2 draw with the latter in their final qualifier meant they missed out on a spot in Mexico.

-Having won the European Championship two years previously with its attractive brand of football, there was high hopes for Czechoslovakia heading into qualifying for the tournament in Argentina.
-However, battles of Britain proved their downfall as losses in Wales and Scotland scuppered its hopes of adding FIFA World Cup glory to its European triumph.
+Having won the European Championship two years previously with their attractive brand of football, there were high hopes for Czechoslovakia heading into qualifying for the tournament in Argentina.
+However, battles of Britain proved their downfall as losses in Wales and Scotland scuppered their hopes of adding World Cup glory to their European triumph.

-After reaching the World Cup final in both 1974 and 1978, there was a down period for Netherlands, which missed out in '82 and also failed to qualify for Euro '84.
+After reaching the World Cup final in both 1974 and 1978, there was a down period for Netherlands, who missed out in '82 and also failed to qualify for Euro '84.
 A crop of players including Ruud Gullit, Frank Rijkaard, and Marco van Basten were expected to bring about a turnaround in fortunes for the Dutch ahead of the next World Cup in Mexico.
-However, it had to settle for a play-off against neighbour Belgium after finishing second in its qualifying group, and Georges Grun's header with just five minutes left on the clock saw them crash out on away goals.
+However, they had to settle for a play-off against neighbours Belgium after finishing second in their qualifying group, and Georges Grun's header with just five minutes left on the clock saw them crash out on away goals.
 Netherlands also failed to qualify in 2002 and will not be in Russia next year.

-Surely the two-time defending Copa America champion will play at the 2018 World Cup?
+Surely the two-time defending Copa America champions will play at the 2018 World Cup?
 Think again!
 An incredibly tight CONMEBOL group - with the exception of Brazil's dominance at the top - almost led to a World Cup without Argentina and Lionel Messi.
-However, while the Barcelona star inspired his team to qualification with a hat-trick in a 3-1 win at Ecuador, a Chile side featuring Alexis Sanchez and Arturo Vidal was beaten 3-0 by Brazil in its final qualifier and finished sixth, without even a play-off to show for their efforts.
+However, while the Barcelona star inspired his team to qualification with a hat-trick in a 3-1 win at Ecuador, a Chile side featuring Alexis Sanchez and Arturo Vidal were beaten 3-0 by Brazil in their final qualifier and finished sixth, without even a play-off to show for their efforts.